rfratto/depcheck/README.md

 out of updating a dependency to a new version, simply close the issue - the issue for that dependency version won't be created again.

+### Why not Dependabot?

+[Dependabot](https://dependabot.com/) is extremely cool and infinitely more powerful than `depcheck`.
+Depcheck was designed to meet the following needs:

+1. Tracking dependencies that may be implicit (e.g., you depend on a repo but only use release assets, or you have a fork with changes from an upstream repo and want to be notified when the upstream repo changes)

+2. Your dependencies frequently make breaking API changes and would find issues more useful than pull requests.

+So unless you have these very specific and niche needs, you should try Dependabot instead!

 ## Configuring

 `depcheck` looks for a `.github/depcheck.yml` file from the current working